🔗 My Favorite Music Albumslisting Ido Perlmuter

 The Dude was not wrong to give so much import to his Creedence tapes.
 As far as swamp rock goes, CCR are the undisputed champions.
 It's my favorite music to listen to while road tripping in the United States.
 In my WIP book of short stories from the road, I mention giving two hitchhikers a lift in Northern California for 100 miles where we drove with the top down and sang CCR songs the entire way.
 There was also one time in Saguaro National Park in Arizona, where I came in to the parking lot of one of the trails blasting "Commotion" through my car stereo.
 A man in his fifties or so came up running to me, all excited, and out of his wallet produced a small, laminated ticket stub from a CCR show he went to sometime in the '70s in New York City.
 He has kept it in his wallet for decades and decades.
 I was jealous, but thankfully got to see John Fogerty playing CCR songs live twice.

-Cosmo's Factory, than band's fifth album, produced the most hits.
+Cosmo's Factory, the band's fifth album, produced the most hits.
 Nothing but hits in fact.
 The band was easily at its peak with this album, which perfectly showcased their ability to fuse different styles into their own, unique sound.

 Favorite song: "Ramble Tamble"